web3privacy/hackathon-2025-berlin/hacker-manual.md

 - Internet is 100Mbs 150MBS

 ## AFTER THE HACKTHON
-- Vacate the venue
+ - Vacate the venue at
--- Do not leave personal items
+ - Do not leave personal items

-- Rave
--- Time, entry, +1s, FAQ...
+ - Rave (Time, entry, +1s, FAQ)

-- Community
+# POST HACAKTHON COMMUNITY
--- Join the W3PN Dev Channel
+ - Join the W3PN Dev Channel (invite-only)
--- Promote the code and their work
+ - W3PN to promote the projects and share work done
--- socials
+ - shill the experience on social media
--- Medium article about projects submitted and judging -- Calls with hackers & mentors
+ - Medium article about projects submitted and judging
--- Other hackathons in Europe
+ - Invite-only call with hackers & mentors
 -